 Serious side effects from Descovy can include:

-Before you use Descovy, there’s some important information to keep in mind.
+Before you take Descovy, there’s some important information to keep in mind.
 The drug may not be a safe option for you if you have certain medical conditions or other factors that affect your health.
 Some of these are mentioned below.

 Boxed warnings

 This drug has boxed warnings.
-These are the most serious warnings from the Food and Drug Administration (FDA).
-A boxed warning alerts doctors and patients about drug effects that may be dangerous.
+A boxed warning is the most serious warning from the Food and Drug Administration (FDA).
+It alerts doctors and patients about drug effects that may be dangerous.

 Other warnings